DevelappersGmbH/n8n-nodes-collanadocs/README.md

 The package ships without runtime dependencies, which n8n Cloud requires; `npm run lint` fails if one is added.

+## Contributing

+Bug reports, feature requests and pull requests are welcome — see [CONTRIBUTING.md](CONTRIBUTING.md) for the setup, the ground rules and what makes a useful bug report.
+Participation is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).

+Security issues do not belong in a public issue: mail info.dev@collana.com instead.

 ## License